Boyfriend jeans vs mom jeans: what's the difference, and which will suit you best?

 What are mom jeans?

-Cindy Crawford wears mom jeans
+Cindy Crawford and Katie Holmes wear mom jeans

 (Image credit: Getty Images)

 This retro-style jean was a favorite among moms in the '80s and '90s, hence the name.
 It’s now back with a bang and a lot cooler than you might remember.
-Like the boyfriend jean, the best mom jeans have a relaxed fit but unlike boyfriend jeans, they tend to sit high on the waist, loose around the thighs, they then go down into more of a tapered leg, so they don't look as baggy overall.
+Like the boyfriend jean, mom jeans have a relaxed fit but unlike boyfriend jeans, they tend to sit high on the waist, loose around the thighs, they then go down into more of a tapered leg, so they don't look as baggy overall.

 The goal here is structured, tapered comfort that can be pulled on and out the door while still having some of the shape that boyfriend jeans intentionally forego.
 The hem is often rolled up, finishing just above the ankle.
 The long back pockets tend to make the bum appear longer and flatter.

-How to wear mom jeans
+How to style mom jeans

 “A light blue or acid wash will give your mom jeans an extra retro vibe,” says Paula.
 “They also look great with a turned-up hem, so if they are coming up too long, just embrace it and roll them up.”